 A similar effect can occur if the sample is small or very thin.
 Also in this case, the magnetic field extends beyond the sample and into the air, which systematically distorts the measurement results.
 To avoid these errors, you should always calibrate on an uncoated part that corresponds to the end product.

 For rough surfaces, the result can be distorted depending on whether the probe pole is placed in a ‘valley’ or on a ‘peak’ of the roughness profile.
 With such measurements, the results vary widely and it is advisable to repeat the measurements several times in order to accumulate a stable mean.
-In general, coating thickness measurements on rough surfaces only make sense if the coating is at least twice as thick as the roughness peaks are high.
+In general, magnetic coating thickness measurements on rough surfaces only make sense if the coating is at least twice as thick as the roughness peaks are high.

 Last but not least, the way the measuring device is operated also plays a major role.
 Always make sure that the probe is set vertically on the surface and without pressure.
 For better accuracy, a stand can be used to automatically lower the probe onto the sample.
 Helmut Fischer offers both Handheld Coating Thickness devices and Automated Measurement Systems.